mpatfield/homebridge-easy-mqtt/README.md

 ### On/Off Accessories

 #### Lightbulb
+- `maximumBrightness` - Set a maximum to use values (i.e. 1, 2, 3) rather than a percentage for brightness
 - `topicGetOn*` - The current state of the outlet, i.e. on/off
 - `topicSetOn*` - For setting the state of the outlet
 - `valueOn*` - Turned on, e.g. "true", or "1", or "On"